 Address: 135 Bird in Bush Road, Peckham London SE15 1QP

-On Saturday 24th June from 6:30pm Prof. Mark Brearley will discuss the future of industries in the city and introduce the exhibition of the Old Kent Road economy produced by Cass Cities from London Metropolitan University.
-This exhibition will remain at the Livesey Exchange from the 23rd June onwards and evolve over the coming months.
+Professor Mark Brearley will discuss the future of industries in the city and introduce the exhibition of the Old Kent Road economy produced by Cass Cities from London Metropolitan University.

-Lucy Bullivant will talk about community engagement in relation to regneration projects in London.
+Lucy Bullivant will talk about community engagement in relation to regeneration projects in London.

-As one of the GLA’s ‘opportunity areas’ many of the OKR businesses will be affected by plans for 25,000 new homes.
-But what value does industry have in shaping the future of localities and the city?
+As one of the Greater London Authority (GLA) ‘opportunity areas’ many of the OKR businesses will be affected by plans for 25,000 new homes.
+But what value does the industry have in shaping the future of localities and the city?